-On August 30, 2019, the Company's stockholders approved the 2019 Employee Stock Purchase Plan (the "ESPP"), which became effective immediately preceding the effectiveness of the Company's registration statement on September 12, 2019 in connection with the IPO.
+On August 30, 2019, the Company's stockholders approved the 2019 Employee Stock Purchase Plan, or the ESPP, which became effective immediately preceding the effectiveness of the Company's registration statement on September 12, 2019 in connection with the IPO.
 A total of 442,153 shares of common stock were reserved for issuance under the ESPP.
 In addition, the number of shares of common stock that may be issued under the ESPP will automatically increase each January 1, through and including January 1, 2028, by the lesser of (i) 663,229 shares of common stock, (ii) 1% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31 or (iii) such lesser number of shares determined by the administrator of the Company's ESPP.
-No offering periods under the ESPP had been initiated as of December 31, 2019.
+Effective January 1, 2020, the number of shares reserved for issuance under the ESPP was increased by 430,061 shares.
+No offering periods under the ESPP had been initiated as of December 31, 2020.